hieucnm/fashion_visual_search/README.md

 ## Deep Metric Learning
-Deep Metric Learning (DML) aims to learn a function mapping images, often in the shape of 3D arrays, into a one-dimension feature space.
-The learnt function should output low-distance feature vectors with respect to visually similar input images, and vice versa.
+Deep Metric Learning (DML) aims to learn a function that maps images, often in the shape of 3D arrays, into a one-dimension feature space.
+The learned function should output low-distance feature vectors corresponding to visually similar input images, and vice versa.
 Classification-based losses are usually used to train a DML model from scratch before switching to time-consuming metric learning losses [1](https://arxiv.org/abs/1811.12649).
-Hence, for the purpose of demo, here I use a classification-based training method [in this paper](https://arxiv.org/abs/1811.12649) to train my model.
+Hence, to demonstrate, here I use a classification-based training method [	in this paper](https://arxiv.org/abs/1811.12649) to train my model.

 ## Object Detection
-Object detection is one of the most interesting task in computer vision.
-It not only detects the location of the objects in a given image, but also classify them into pre-defined categories.
-In real-life visual search, we may often deal with images containing so much background, and the results of the DML model consequencely could be bad.
-Taking out the main object in an image, which can be done by a good object detection, can help improve the searching results in these cases.
+Object detection is one of the most interesting tasks in computer vision.
+It not only detects the location of the objects in a given image but also classifies them into pre-defined categories.
+In real-life visual search, we may often deal with images containing so much background, and the results of the DML model consequently could be bad.
+Taking out the main object in an image, which can be done by good object detection, can help improve the searching results in these cases.

 ## This project

 In this project, I demonstrated a simple visual search system in e-commerce, using deep metric learning and object detection models.
 For the sake of demonstration, I used datasets consisting of clothing items only, other products might be applied similarly.
 I trained a DML model using a classification-based method.
 The training codes were forked and edited from [this repo](https://github.com/azgo14/classification_metric_learning).
-Moreover, to handle the noise cases mentioned above, I also employ a pretrained yolo_v3 model, which were trained on fashion items from [this repo](https://github.com/simaiden/Clothing-Detection) .
+Moreover, to handle the noise cases mentioned above, I also employ a pre-trained yolo_v3 model, which was trained on fashion items from [this repo](https://github.com/simaiden/Clothing-Detection).
 There are hence 2 types of searching results: image-based and item-based.
 You can see some screenshots below.

 # 2. Dataset